 By Dr Salman Al-Azami

 Dr Salman Al-Azami holds a PhD in Linguistics and is a Lecturer in English Language at Liverpool Hope University.
+Dr Al-Azami has taught at universities both in the UK and in Bangladesh.
+He has written three books and has published a number of articles in international journals.
 His research interests include bilingualism, language in education, religious discourse & media and language of advertising.

 Reclaim Your Stage:

 The Platform is a groundbreaking blog that provides current affairs and cultural commentary.
 Our pieces offer challenging opinions from a range of spectrums; that’s why we love hosting a platform for them.